-eNASCAR Heat Pro League returns for second season
+29 Jan eNASCAR Heat Pro League Returns for Second Season

-offer the opportunity for gamers to become an affiliated esports driver for one of 14 official eNHPL teams.
-This year’s draft qualifying will be open to all NASCAR Heat 4 players on Sony’s PlayStation 4 and Microsoft’s Xbox One systems and will seek to find the best gamers across the United States and Canada over a span of six-weeks on a variety of different racing circuits.
+The highly anticipated second season will once again offer the opportunity for gamers to become an affiliated esports driver for one of 14 official eNHPL teams.
+This year’s draft qualifying will be open to all NASCAR Heat 4® players on Sony’s PlayStation 4 and Microsoft’s Xbox One systems and will seek to find the best gamers across the United States and Canada over a span of six-weeks on a variety of different racing circuits.
 The draft qualifying period will open on Jan.
 30 and will run until Feb.
 26.

 Following the draft qualifying, there will be a live-streamed invitational pre-season containing three weekly exhibition events slated to begin on March 4.
 The Pre-Season will showcase the top qualifiers in live head-to-head racing where teams and fans can closely monitor the progress of new competitors ahead of the official team draft in April.

 Changes have also been made to the regular season, which now features three segments of four races, and offers a greater variety of tracks and series compared to Season 1.
 Each Regular Season segment will see one driver qualify per platform for the championship race, and an additional Wildcard race winner will complete the driver Championship line up for the live finale, which will be held in the summer.